gilzoide/unity-fsharp/README.md

     Consider ignoring this folder in your VCS (e.g.: adding to `.gitignore` file in Git repos).
   + The DLL references the same DLLs as `Assembly-CSharp` does.
   + Scripts inside `Editor` folders are only available in the Unity editor
-- Supports defining file compile order in the `Assets/Editor/FSharpSettings` asset
+- Supports defining script compilation order in the `Assets/Editor/FSharpSettings` asset
 - Supports defining package references in the `Assets/Editor/FSharpSettings` asset
 - Uses the same [scripting symbols](https://docs.unity3d.com/Manual/scripting-symbol-reference.html) as C#, e.g. `UNITY_EDITOR`, `UNITY_STANDALONE`, `DEVELOPMENT_BUILD`, etc...
 - `MonoBehaviour`/`ScriptableObject` class names do not need to have the same name as their source files.